 Bespoke business software development

-1. Firstly, we have an initial meeting to discuss and explore your situation and your requirements.
+1. An initial meeting to discuss and explore your situation and your requirements.
 This normally takes between two and three hours.
-If it’s helpful, we can bring a questionnaire in order to formalise our thoughts.
+Where we explore:

-- screen sizes, both in the office and out on the road
+- your computer system/s, screen sizes, both in the office and out

 - an entity relationship diagram

 - user list, complete with permission levels for each user

 - required scripts, routines and functions

 - user friendly interfaces

 - import and export functions

 4. In practical terms it means a working solution is delivered within a much shorter space of time.
 More cost effective and fit for purpose.
 We are in constant communication, which is the key to the success of your project!

 This will then act as the springboard for other ideas.
 We often hear requests like: